JohnsonIvan/LifeLog/README.md

 # LifeLog

 LifeLog is a DIY system for tracking metrics about your life, such as how much you weigh, how often you exersise, or how you spend your time.
-It is still in the very early stages of development.
 This repository contains the server side components that implement the web API; as the API develops, client-side projects using LifeLogServer will be made.

 At present, Arch Linux is the only supported platform for running the server.